HomeOnMars/projektoOmnijo/OmniCentro/OftajDemandoj.md

   or retained as credits in the database system with a bonus, which can be used to purchase other people's intellecture works.
   The credit system is done to encourage more creative works.
+5. What counts as **"infohazard"** will be determined at the central gov's discretion.
-5. There will be a **transitional period**.
+6. There will be a **transitional period**.
-  Everything published before `Y+10J` (Dx16th year (a hexacade) after
+  Everything published before `Y+10J` (Dx16th year (a hexcade) after
   <span style="color:Beige">Serena</span>'s coronation)
   will have it until `Y+11J` (Dx17th year) before author's full control exppires.
-6. What counts as **"infohazard"** will be determined at the discretion of the central gov.
+  The policy will also be announced in stages- see below.
-7. This policy applies to **ALL** intellectual works, past, present or future, **regardless of their origin country**.
+7. In its final form, this policy applies to **ALL** intellectual works, past, present or future, **regardless of their origin country**.
+  For any works not in the gov database, whoever bring them to the RdO can upload them to the gov database and collect 1/Dx16 revenue from the official gov platform as the publisher, as long as they attributes the original author(s) properly.
-  Should any individual or company around the globe denounce the system and *explicitly* refuse to play by these rules, the central gov will see them as voluntarily giving up their rights and *put those works in public domain immediately*.
+  Should any individual or company around the globe denounce the system and *explicitly* refuse to play by these rules, the central gov will see them as voluntarily giving up their rights and *put those works in public domain immediately upon known*.
   *This action cannot be undone.*
 8. The gov only protects the right of what has been logged inside the database.
   **No entry, no protection.**
   The extensive data collection practice of RdO basically ensures all works are logged immediately after creation.
-9. While the gov does NOT share unpublished works with anyone else, should they spies on it themselves before original author publish, in principal they could scoop the publication and share the credit.
+9. While the gov does NOT share unpublished works with anyone else, should any third party spies on it themselves before original author publish, in principal the third party could scoop the publication and a the publisher's share of 1/Dx16 of its revenue.
   As long as they properly attribute the original author, it would be legal in la Regno.
   As **RdO does not recognize trade secrets**, the gov sure did this lots of times themselves by publishing companies' receipts/procedures/whatnot.

+<span style="color:Beige">Serena</span> plans to announce and implement
+her *copyright reform* policy in three distinct stages:

+1. Stage 1 / `Y+4J` (4 years after her coronation):
+  Announcement of <span style="color:Beige">her</span>
+  reformed copyright scheme, framed as an optional license only mandatorily applied to the central government documents and nationalized industries.
+2. Stage 2 / `Y+8J` (8 years after her coronation):
+  <span style="color:Beige">Serena</span> announces that
+  her new copyright scheme will now apply to everything ever published within the border of RdO.
+3. Stage 3 / `Y+10J` (Dx16 years after her coronation):
+  Final form released,
+  as <span style="color:Beige">Serena</span> announces that everything ever published worldwide will be treated under
+  <span style="color:Beige">her</span> radical idea,
+  whether they like it or not.
+  While other countries can block Omnijo's websites, the information is still there for free for any country who isn't blocking.

-<span style="color:Beige">Reĝino Serena</span> expects
+As <span style="color:Beige">Reĝino Serena</span> expects
 significant international pushback from her radical idea.
-Which is why she delayed the announcement to `Y+8J` when the kingdom is well-established and self-sufficient, ready for major powers' economic sanctions or wars.
+Which is why she delayed the announcement to `Y+10J` when the kingdom is well-established and self-sufficient, with its technological supremacy firmly established, ready for major powers' economic sanctions and/or any potential wars.

+#### Kio estas regulojn de terminoj kaj kondiĉoj en la Reĝino de Omnijo?

+> What are the regulations on terms and conditions (T&C) in RdO?

+To make everything as transparent as possible, and to set the right incentives for the companies,
+<span style="color:Beige">Serena</span> decided to overhaul her country's
+terms and conditions (T&C) systems.
+After she is done, there are two types of T&Cs recognized in the RdO:

+1. Standard T&Cs:
+  Those are taught in schools and immigration processes.
+  Passing the exams on them are required for receiving the Basic Income or becoming a citizen.
+  They are used by default for all of RdO's government services and nationalized industries, unless it's really necessary for custom T&Cs.
+2. Custom T&Cs:
+  For custom T&Cs (i.e. where companies write their own T&C), the central government service OCR will provide tools to companies and citizens to automatically summarize terms and conditions automatically with AI, in a consumer-facing tone with a maximum length limit, personalized based on central gov's understandings of everyone's existing knowledge.
+  **The AI summary is what is legally binding, not the original document.**
+  Companies are encouraged to review the summary and update their terms and try again if they are not satisfied.
+  The users are required to read the summary carefully.
+  Should the companies decide to opt-out gov-AI-summary, they can, but when in court, **it is the companies' responsibility to prove that** the user has fully read and comprehended the terms and conditions, and that the user is capable of consent.
+  **otherwise**, the terms are **automatically voided**.

 ### Pri la Aŭtoro

 > About the author

-#### Why write these?
+#### Why write all these?
 Why go this far?

-Why, because it's fun!
+Why, because worldbuilding is fun!

 #### I don't like what you wrote